kanje/sdv/README.md

 This is my **playground** around the SDV topic.
 The aim is to experiment with building blocks needed for an SDV ecosystem, focused on its onboard non-safety-critical parts.

+This is **NOT** production code.
+It often covers only a happy path, is not thread-safe, does not have documentation etc.

 ## Software First

 SDV needs to start with software, and not hardware.
 No "do the same thing we did twenty years